Jones, Alexander, and HOMFLY-PT polynomials - the computational crown jewels

 It's the most powerful of the three!

 Polynomial invariants are more powerful than simple numeric invariants.
-This demo shows examples where polynomial invariants succeed in distinguishing knots where simpler invariants fail.
+Compare pairs of knots to see concrete examples where polynomial invariants succeed in distinguishing knots where simpler invariants like crossing number, signature, and tricolorability fail.

 Crossing number and signature distinguish these, but Alexander polynomial fails.
 Jones succeeds!